MIT-SPARK/certifiable_tracking/README.md

 ```
 LD_PRELOAD=/lib/x86_64-linux-gnu/libstdc++.so.6 matlab
 ```
+This appears to be necessary to run ROBIN.

 ### Quick Start
 Each time you start MATLAB you must run [setup.m](setup.m) to add the necessary paths.
 The setup file also allows you to select which experiment/dataset you wish to work with.
 Options are the subfolders within `experiments`.